milouse/centigram/.github/contributing.md

 # Contributing

-We would love for you to contribute to Milligram and help us make this even better!
+We would love for you to contribute to Centigram and help us make this even better!
 Start reading this document to see it is not as difficult as you might have imagined.

-_Note: For issues relating to the site, please use the [milligram/milligram.github.io](https://github.com/milligram/milligram.github.io)_

 ## Table of Contents